Each year, many people fall victim to fraudsters, intent on stealing personal and financial information.

 A trueCall device is a small piece of equipment that plugs into your landline phone socket and blocks unwanted calls automatically.
 Instead of you trying to work out what's genuine and what's not, it lets your friends and family straight through to talk to you but blocks everyone else.

-Some people in Buckinghamshire or Surrey such as elderly people or those with long-term health conditions may be able to get a trueCall device for free.
+Some people in Buckinghamshire and Surrey, such as those who are vulnerable and susceptible to unsolicited, nuisance or scam calls, may be able to get a trueCall device for free.
 All you need to do is call Buckinghamshire and Surrey Trading Standards on 0300 123 2329 to find out more.